explodinglabs/iko/README.md

 </details>

-Run it to generate migrations:
+Place it in the `scripts` directory, then run it to generate migrations:

 ```sh
 iko bash auth.sh